About Vetiver Essential Oil

 How to Use Vetiver Essential Oil

 Vetiver essential oil is one of my favorite essential oils to use for massage; just make sure you use a maximum concentration of 1.5% diluted in some kind of vegetable oil.
-I like to use Vetiver Essential Oil (alone or in blends) for diffusing or for use in an aromatherapy locket.
-I also like to add Vetiver essential oil to a relaxing bath at the end of a stressful day; mix a drop or 2 of Vetiver, or 4 or 5 drops of an essential oil blend containing Vetiver, into a tablespoon of whole milk or cream and add to a warm bath.
+I like to use this oil (alone or in blends) for diffusing or for use in an aromatherapy locket.
+I also like to add it to a relaxing bath at the end of a stressful day; mix a drop or 2 of Vetiver, or 4 or 5 drops of an essential oil blend containing Vetiver, into a tablespoon of whole milk or cream and add to a warm bath.

 Vetiver Herb and Essential Oil in Traditional Medicines